OvertureMaps/overturemaps-py/README.md

 pip install overturemaps
 ```

 overturemaps is also on [conda-forge](https://anaconda.org/conda-forge/overturemaps) and can be installed using conda, mamba, or pixi.
-To install Lonboard using conda:
+To install overturemaps using conda:

 ```shell
 conda install -c conda-forge overturemaps